Run your app in Azure App Service directly from a ZIP package

 Unless you want App Service to run deployment automation for you, run all the build tasks (for example, npm, bower, gulp, composer, and pip) and make sure that you have all the files you need to run the app.
 This step is required if you want to run your package directly.

 Create a ZIP archive of everything in your project.
-For dotnet projects, this folder is the output folder of the dotnet publish command.
-The following command uses the default tool in your terminal:
+For dotnet projects, this is everything in the output directory of the dotnet publish command (excluding the output directory itself).
+For example, the following command in your terminal to create a ZIP package of the contents of the current directory:

 # Bash